ska-sa/spead2/doc/recv-chunk-group.rst

 Caveats
 -------
-This is an advanced API that sacrifices some user-friendlyness for performance, and thus some care is needed to use it safely.
+This is an advanced API that sacrifices some user-friendliness for performance, and thus some care is needed to use it safely.

 - It is vital that all the streams can make forward progress independently,